 The trademark registration process can be broken down in the following steps:

-- Searching for similar marks: The second step deals with the credible searching about whether the mark you have chosen is similar to the already registered mark.
+- Searching for similar marks: The second step deals with credible searching about whether the mark you have chosen is similar to the already registered mark.
 You can either do this yourself by visiting the official website or hire legal services.

 - Application filing: The applicant is presented with majorly two options for registering the trademark, the first one being applying physically and the second option is to apply online.
-For applying online one can visit the website of Controller General of patents, Designs and Trademarks.
-For the registration purpose Form TM_A must be filled.
+For applying online one can visit the website of the Controller General of Patents, Designs and Trademarks.
+For registration purposes, Form TM_A must be filled.
 In case the applicant is not an individual or a small enterprise then they are required to pay Rs 9000 if you are applying online and on the hand if the form is being filled in person then an amount of Rs 10,000 must be paid.
 If the applicant is an individual or small enterprise then an amount of Rs 4500 must be paid while e-filing and an amount of Rs 5000 must be paid in case the form is filed in person.

 Make sure that when you file the application it should be free from any mistakes otherwise the form would become susceptible to rejection.
-All the details must be furnished together with the trademarks picture.
+All the details must be furnished together with the trademark picture.

 Trademark Registration: Online Procedure

 - The very first step is to search for a brand name or symbol that should in itself be unique.
-While searching for it the internet can provide an array of ideas, make fruitful use of it.
+While searching for it the internet can provide an array of ideas, and make fruitful use of it.
 Try to be as innovative as you can be.

 - Trademark's soft copy